 TRANSFER COURSE EQUIVALENT - a Haskell course that substantially matches the content and credit hours of a transfer course.

-transfer course that, while not equivalent to a specific course at Haskell, is similar enough in content that it may be used to fulfill the requirement that the Haskell course fulfills.
+TRANSFER COURSE SUBSTITUTION - a transfer course that, while not equivalent to a specific course at Haskell, is similar enough in content that it may be used to fulfill the requirement that the Haskell course fulfills.